blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

     ```
     docker-compose -f <PATH_TO_BLACK_DUCK>/docker-compose/docker-compose.yml -f <PATH_TO_ALERT>/docker-compose/docker-compose.yml -f <PATH_TO_ALERT>/docker-compose/docker-compose.local-overrides.yml -p <PROFILE_NAME> down
     ```
+   - Replace <PATH_TO_BLACK_DUCK> with the directory path to the Black Duck installation files.
+   - Replace <PATH_TO_ALERT> with the directory path to the Alert installation files.
+   - Replace <PROFILE_NAME> with the name of the profile that was used during installation.

 2. Follow [Installation with Black Duck](#installation-with-black-duck)

 ## Certificates